ionutsavin/Diagrama-Nassi-Shneiderman/README.md

 # Nassi-Shneiderman-Diagrams

-A Nassi-Shneiderman diagram (NSD) is a graphical representation used in software development to describe the design or flow of a program.
+Nassi-Shneiderman diagrams (NSDs) are a graphical representation used in software development to describe the design or flow of a program.

+##  Purpose

+The purpose of this project is to provide a tool for generating NSDs based on pseudocode input.
+By visualizing the program flow in this way, developers can better understand the structure of their code and identify potential issues early in the development process.
 ## Description
 The project was developed in the CodeBlocks text editor.
 The purpose of the project is to obtain a Nassi-Shneiderman diagram based on a text file that contains pseudocode.
-A Nassi-Shneiderman diagram is an easier way to represent a particular source code and is also available in CodeBlocks, see the following link https://wiki.codeblocks.org/index.php/NassiShneiderman_plugin.
+A Nassi-Shneiderman diagram is an easier way to represent a particular source code and is also available in CodeBlocks, see the following link:  https://wiki.codeblocks.org/index.php/NassiShneiderman_plugin.
 ## Installation

 To use this application, follow these steps: